bnaras/SBCpip/README.md

 Predictions are made based on the following features:
 1. A moving average of recent platelet usage
 2. A binary indicator for each day of the week
-3. Hospital features such as Complete Blood Counts (CBC) for patients, number of patients in specific locations of the hospital, and scheduled surgeries (see **`sbc_config`** and **Data Preparation** sections below).
+3. Hospital features such as Complete Blood Count (CBC) results for patients, number of patients in specific locations of the hospital, and scheduled surgeries (see **`sbc_config`** and **Data Preparation** sections below).

 The model is trained using a linear program API (`lpSolve`).
+Decision variables include predictions, collections, inventory levels, waste, and shortage, in addition to coefficients.
 The model is a straightforward linear model, but the linear program enforces a number of additional constraints on the resulting coefficients when the model is fit.
 For example, coefficients must be set such that both waste and shortage generated by the model during the training period are minimized, and the model does not directly penalize for less accurate predictions.
 This allows the user to specify statistical bias up or down based on the costliness of wasted units vs. product shortages.

 The model also constrains the coefficients for hospital features (3) as a form of L1-regularization (LASSO).
 This constraint (*L*) is a hyperparameter that is tuned via (*n*/14)-fold cross-validation (CV), where *n* is the number of training samples.
 Due to the temporal arrangement of the data, each evaluation fold is not eliminated from the training set entirely, but rather the optimization problem sets all of the collection amounts during the span of the left-out fold equal to the exact number of platelets used (most efficient case) and ignores any waste and shortage generated during the span of the fold.

 ### `sbc_config`